01 of 21

 20 of 21

 Another unusual countertop surface is zinc—formed by applying zinc sheets over a base core material.
-Found fairly often in come bars and other commercial settings, zinc kitchen countertops are a rare sight.
+Found fairly often in bars and other commercial settings, zinc kitchen countertops are a rare sight.

 - Zinc makes an absolutely unique countertop—yours will be one-of-a-kind.